-My favourite length of stretching is 14 minutes since it just looks like a good number of poses.
+My favourite length of stretching is 14 minutes.
+I hate it when people challenge me for 15 minutes because I only want to do 14 minutes since it just looks like a good number of poses.

 Do you have advice for people who don’t think they need to stretch?

-At dance, there’s ten-year-olds who can’t touch their toes.
+At dance, there are ten-year-olds who can’t touch their toes.
 Like, are you kidding me?
-You want to be able to move when you’re thirty?
+Do you want to be able to move when you’re thirty?
 Get up!
 Move!

 We’re going to keep doing the stretches because we are not going to be shuffle shuffles.
 I want to be able to get out of a chair when I’m 80!